nexus-rpc/sdk-go/README.md

 The method may also return a `context.DeadlineExceeded` error to indicate that the operation is still running.

 `GetOperationResultRequest.Wait` indicates whether the caller is willing to wait for the operation to complete.
-When set, context deadline indicates how long the caller is willing to wait for, capped by `Options.GetResultMaxRequestTimeout`.
+When set, context deadline indicates how long the caller is willing to wait for, capped by `Options.GetResultMaxTimeout`.

 `GetOperationResultRequest` contains the original `http.Request` for extraction of headers, URL, and other useful information.